paulrobertlloyd/nhsnotes/app/posts/week-18-vital-signs.md

 ## MOJ Design System

-I had a nice chat with Helen Nickols and the gang working on the [MoJ Design System](https://design-patterns.service.justice.gov.uk), who seem to have put some fresh life into it after a period of semi-abandonment.
+I had a nice chat with Helen Nickols and the gang working on the [MoJ Design System](https://design-patterns.service.justice.gov.uk), who have put some fresh life into it after a period of semi-abandonment.

 It was great to hear how much thought they’d put into their [new date picker](https://design-patterns.service.justice.gov.uk/components/date-picker/) and I’m hoping to borrow as much as possible when re-using it in an NHS context.